mindphluxnet/cowrie-logviewer/README.md

 to the cowrie parent directory, you can just leave the path.

 If you want debug messages, please change the 'debug' variable to True.

+By default, files uploaded by attackers are ignored if they are below 1024 bytes in size.
+You can change that value by editing the 'min_upload_size' variable.
+However, restricting the size makes sense since most files in the upload directory are very small and don't contain anything of value.

 You can run the integrated web server on any port you desire.
 It's preconfigured to run on port 5000.
 You can also bind it to any IP address, just change the 'bind_host' variable.